pillarwallet/common-models/README.md

 <a name="UserFeatureFlags..btc"></a>
 <a name="ReferralTransaction"></a>

-## Referral : <code>object</code>
+## ReferralDevice : <code>object</code>
-Referral model maps to a MongoDB collection and defines the shape of the document.
+ReferralDevice model maps to a MongoDB collection and defines the shape of the document.

 **Kind**: global namespace